Materials-Consortia/OPTIMADE/optimade.rst

 - **Description**: The number of the frames in the trajectory.
 - **Type**: integer
 - **Requirements/Conventions**:

   -   **Support**: MUST be supported by all implementations, i.e., MUST NOT be :val:`null`.
   -   **Query**: MUST be a queryable property with support for all mandatory filter features.
   -   The integer value MUST be equal to the length of the trajectory, that is, the number of frames.
   -   The integer MUST be a positive non-zero value.

-- **Examples**:

-    -   :val:`42`

 - **Querying**:
    -   A filter that matches trajectories that have exactly 100 frames: